TL;DR - Too Long Didn’t Read

 Custom applications can be built and hosted separately to Shopify Plus to serve functionality that would be required.
 The development cost and time for these custom apps are usually much more economic than a Magento 2 counterpart.

 While migrating the data from Magento to Shopify Plus is no small task, it can be relatively painless when working with the right expert.
 There is a large library of Magento data migration tools out there.
-The two platforms handle data in different ways, but matching up the fields and transfering the data allows a seamless transition.
+The two platforms handle data in different ways, but matching up the fields and transferring the data allows a seamless transition.

 While most data fields can be migrated over, including customer data, migrating over passwords is not a viable option.
 While it may be possible to do, by doing so you would expose the plain-text password and potentially leak customer data.
 However, this can be a fantastic opportunity to reach out to your customers and let them know about your new site, and to change their passwords.